Microsphaeropsis olivacea: Pathogenicity

-In terrestrial environments, M. olivacea poses a significant threat to agricultural productivity by infecting crops and causing woody plant diseases, leading to economic impacts.
+In terrestrial environments, M. olivacea poses a threat to agricultural productivity by infecting crops and causing woody plant diseases, leading to economic impacts.
 The species has also been identified as a pathogen in humans, causing skin infections.
-This ability to infect humans suggests potential for medical relevance, particularly in dermatology.

 Research

-Research on M. olivacea includes studies on its molecular identification and pathogenic mechanisms.Additionally, biochemical investigations have identified secondary metabolites such as cerebrosides, which may play roles in the fungus's survival and pathogenicity.
+Research on M. olivacea includes studies on its molecular identification and pathogenic mechanisms.
+Biochemical investigations have identified secondary metabolites such as cerebrosides.